appsinacup/godot-rapier-physics-docs/blog/2026-08-08-v0.35.0/index.md

 Both 2D and 3D builds now always have **parallel SIMD** solver and **cross platform determinism** enabled.

+Here is the repo used to run the tests [benchmarks-repo](https://github.com/Ughuuu/benchmarks-repo).

 ### 2D: Rapier vs Box2D

 Rapier is the only engine that keeps every scene stable: Box2D collapses the pyramid and blows the joints apart, those are marked as unstable.